What Do Bed Bugs Look Like?

 Stress from infestation often causes more harm than the bugs themselves.

 If you travel a lot, the stress is amplified.
 If you travel for business the idea of embarrassing bed bug rashes can be worse.
 In these cases, a good product to help reduce stress is the Pack Tite Portable Bed bug heater.
+Some hotels offer a bed bug free money back policy.
+You may want to ask about that before hand.

 Let Us Know!